ephemerant/shp-write/README.md

 Run `node ./example/test_linestring.js` to generate shp, shx, dbf, files for a linestring.

 ### Zip

 Run `node ./example/zip/test_zip.js` to generate example zips of every geometry type.

 Run `node ./example/zip/test_linestring.js` to generate a zip for a linestring.

+### Test geojson files

+The files are named with the following format.
+`${geojson geometry type}-${dimensionality}-${single or multiple features in feature collection?}`

+The idea here is to provide a comprehensive list of geojson featureCollections that are supported

 ## Other Implementations